jjd9/pydcol/README.md

 This is accomplished by converting the continuous ode system into a finite dimensional nonlinear optimization problem (NLP) using an integration scheme.
 This process is called direct collocation or simultaneous discretization.

-## Setup
+## Dependencies
+pydcol was developed in Python 3.8.

-Install the python modules in the requirements.txt file.
+The python modules used are listed in the requirements.txt file.

-There are two other python libraries to install: numpy and ipyopt.
-See here for how to install the approrpiate versions: https://gitlab.com/g-braeunlich/ipyopt
+Extra steps are involved for installing ipyopt of non-linux systems: https://gitlab.com/g-braeunlich/ipyopt

 ## Usage
 1.)
 Define your ode model as a list of sympy expressions.
 The list should only contain the right-hand-side of the ode equations.
 So if your system was: